marc-acm/rjs-exercises/README.md

 # rjs-exercises

-This is an exercise on how to run react js.
-Includes installation of babel and webpack.
+This is an exercise on how to implement reactjs with included installation of babel and webpack.